Satori-Nakamoto/simplewallet-guide/guide.md

 ![A new wallet](https://github.com/Satori-Nakamoto/simplewallet-guide/blob/master/create_new_wallet.png)

-The general structure of simplewallet is:
+The general structure of a wallet is:

 #### wallet > account > address

-meaning that a wallet can contain several (hundreds? thousands?) accounts and each account can contain several (hundreds? thousands?) addresses.
+meaning that a wallet can contain many accounts and each account can contain many addresses.
 The wallet starts out with one account with one address on it.
 Let's make more.

 First, a new account within our wallet: